Back in 2016, I spent an entire year building programmatic websites using Selenium.

 try:

-# Use extract to get structured data (Title, URL, Score)
+# Use the agent endpoint to get structured data (Title, URL, Score)

 # We ask for only 5 items to save tokens/credits